Chapter 3: The Doctoral Degree

 A dissertation is required of all candidates for the award of a doctoral degree.
 Its purpose is to demonstrate the candidate's ability to conduct significant original research of a type appropriate to the academic discipline, to analyze the information obtained from the research, and to present the results in a form acceptable to the supervisory committee.
 A dissertation must be written in a form appropriate to the discipline.
 General guidelines about the format of a dissertation appear in Appendix B.

-The candidate must provide a copy of the dissertation to each member of the final examining committee (see below) at least two weeks before the final examination.
+The candidate must provide a copy of the dissertation to each member of the final examining committee (see below) at least ten working days before the final examination.

 Following a successful final examination and approval of the final form of the dissertation by the examining committee, the candidate shall submit an electronic dissertation to the Dean of the Graduate School by the required deadlines associated with the commencement at which the degree is to be conferred.